Enter password to view case study

 Development

-Black Unicorn was the answer to that frustration.
-An agency built by someone who understood both sides of the relationship, working with founders who needed something more substantial than coverage.
-Mauro brought the operational and commercial discipline.
-Julija brought the editorial instinct and the network.
-Together they built an agency around the idea that great PR is great journalism applied to a brand's story, not a transactional service measured in hits and clicks.
+Black Unicorn PR is an agency built by a team that understands both sides of the relationship, working with founders who need something more substantial than coverage.
+Together, Julija and Mauro built an agency to prove that great PR is great journalism applied to a brand's story and not a transactional service measured in impressions and clicks.

-The lie underneath is that PR is about hits.
-That if you can name-drop enough publications, you've done the job.
-Founders who've been burned by this know the truth.
-A single thoughtful piece in the right outlet, written by a journalist who actually understands the company, does more for the business than ten placements that read as if they were generated by a press-release template.
+A single piece in the right outlet, written by a journalist who actually understands the company, does more for the business than ten placements that read as if they were generated by a press-release template.

-That position needed a brand that could read as serious enough for the journalists Julija was pitching to, founder-friendly enough for the clients she was pitching for, and confident enough to refuse the corporate-PR visual default that everyone else in the category had agreed on.
+So we needed to build a brand that was serious enough for the journalists Julija was pitching to, founder-friendly enough for the clients she was pitching for, and confident enough to refuse the corporate-PR default the category had accepted.

 Development by Laura Ockenden